The Construction of Space Shuttle Launch Complex 39-B

 Might help to give mirrors a couple of minutes of our time, perhaps.

-And when we look into a mirror, the dimensionality, the left-to-right, up-and-down, front-to-back, interrelatioship of things we see in the mirror has been altered.
+And when we look into a mirror, the dimensionality, the left-to-right, up-and-down, front-to-back, three-dimensional interrelationship of things we see in the mirror has been altered.
 And the alteration is not particularly straightforward, and mirrors give people trouble when it comes to properly and correctly understanding what's going on.
 And, instead of giving it the Idiot's Shrug and saying, "It's a mirror.
 That's just what it does, is all," which of course is no kind of understanding at all, we'd like to really know what the hell's going on here, and not be like the Idiot who blithely goes on about his life, aware that something's happening, but having not the slightest clue as to exactly what.

-And a mirror reverses the front-to-back, the near-to-far dimension, and in so doing, it winds up causing human brains to think that it's flipping left-to-right, instead.
+And a mirror reverses front-to-back, the near-to-far dimension, and in so doing, it winds up causing human brains to think that it's flipping left-to-right, instead.

 But it's not.